All Are Welcome

 Welcome to Our Lady Queen of Peace (QP)!
 Our parishioners make up a strong, vibrant community of Catholic faithful that we like to call our QP Community.

-This community includes Our Lady Queen of Peace Parish with many ministries and more than 2,800 families, Our Lady Queen of Peace School with 450 students enrolled, and the Catholic Multicultural Center that helps countless brothers and sisters in need.
+This community includes Our Lady Queen of Peace Parish with many ministries and more than 3,300 families, Our Lady Queen of Peace School with more than 500 students enrolled, and the Catholic Multicultural Center that helps countless sisters and brothers in need.

 Together, we all work to achieve our tri-fold mission that encompasses: